-Summer is the ideal season to make fruit-based desserts.
-I am a big fan of rustic galettes, a French pastry similar to an English tart or a American pie.
+Spring / Summer is the ideal time of the year to make fruit-based desserts.
+I am a big fan of rustic galettes, a French pastry similar to an English tart or an American pie.
 This Rustic Cherry Galette is delicious, easy to make and the perfect way to showcase the most beautiful summer cherries!

 What is your favourite summer fruit?